How to deploy SvelteKit Sites to a DigitalOcean droplet

 If you want to use SSL, which you probably do, you need to go into your hosting DNS records and add an A record for this website.
 Point the A record at the IP address of this droplet.
 It's important to do this now because Caddy will try and provision an SSL certificate after you've done the next step and it will fail if there is no A record pointing to this server droplet.

 We need to switch back to being the root user for this step.
 Because we originally logged in as root and then switched to the new user we can easily get back to being root again by pressing CTRL+D (for logout).
-Now that you're back to being the root user, run nano /etc/caddy/CaddyFile .
+Now that you're back to being the root user, run nano /etc/caddy/Caddyfile .

 Add the following to Caddyfile (changing james-nock.co.uk to your domain name in all places).